arcxp-ce-support/Fusion-Training-User-Stories/README.md

 1. Open the feature we created previously at `/components/features/sample/color-block/default.jsx`.

 2. Add in a Custom Field that will allow PageBuilder editors to input a hex code.
-To do this, you'll need to update the propTypes of your component to include custom fields like below.
+To do this, you'll need to update the `propTypes` of your component to include an object called `customFields` like below.
 Don't forget to import `prop-types` in the feature.
 ```
 ColorBlock.propTypes = {
   customFields: PropTypes.shape({